Turnarounds, what many people call “Michigan Lefts” are a common

 traffic has cleared.

-- Drivers are permitted to drive straight through a turnaround with a traffic
+Do you have a green traffic light? - Drivers are permitted to drive straight through a turnaround with a traffic

 light into an entrance across the street; however you must wait for the